 Find out about the ECM Forum Online 2021 event, taking place on the ECM Forum LinkedIn group on 16 March.

 The Microbiology Society has published a position statement entitled ‘Safeguarding the Future of the Microbiology Research and Innovation Workforce’, calling for employers, funders and governments to prioritise and better support early career microbiologists (ECMs).

 How do I sign up to the ECM Forum?: iStock/ArtemSam.

-ECM Forum Online 2020: Microbiology Society.
+ECM Forum Online 2020 and ECM Forum Online 2021: Microbiology Society.